djbingham/php-celestial/README.md

 ## To Do
 The following is not an exhausted list of planned work on this project, but reflects the current focus on achieving high levels of testing and documentation:

+- Tidy up instantiation of module configurations and allow defaults to be set within each module
 - Write detailed documentation for each of the following:
 	- configuration
 	- resource manifest